 If you have severe or ongoing shoulder discomfort, it could be because of a rotator cuff tear.
-At Northeast Orthopaedics & Sports Medicine, with locations in San Antonio and Live Oak, Texas, the board-certified orthopedic specialists treat rotator cuff tears to reduce pain and restore musculoskeletal functioning.
+At Northeast Orthopaedics & Sports Medicine, with locations in Shertz, San Antonio and Live Oak, Texas, the board-certified orthopedic specialists treat rotator cuff tears to reduce pain and restore musculoskeletal functioning.
 Call the nearest office to schedule an appointment or book one online today.

 Your rotator cuff is part of your shoulder joint.
 It consists of muscles and tendons that stabilize the joint and allow you to lift your arms away from your body.
 Partial vs. complete rotator cuff tears are a matter of whether the affected tendon tears partially or separates from the bone altogether.